supervisely/developer-portal/getting-started/supervisely-annotation-format/point-cloud-episodes.md

 **Episodes/Datasets (\<EPISODE\_NAME\_1>, \<EPISODE\_NAME\_2>, ...)**

-Episodes are the second level folders inside the project, they host a sequence of frames (pointclouds), related photo context (images) and annotations.
+Episodes are the second level folders inside the project, they host a sequence of frames (point clouds), related photo context (images) and annotations.

 **Items/Point clouds (pointcloud)**